Jennifer Elston Lafata

 LEADERSHIP AND EMPLOYMENT HISTORY

 Associate Director, 2016 – present, UNC Institute for Healthcare Quality Improvement.
-University of North Carolina, Chapel Hill, NC.
+School of Medicine and UNC Health, Chapel Hill, NC.

 Interim Chair, 2015- 2016, Department of Health Behavior and Policy, School of Medicine, Virginia Commonwealth University, Richmond, VA.